The 3 Biggest Reasons Manila Traffic Is So Bad

 However, there is a bright side to the transit discussion.

-A significant MRT expansion has already broke ground several months ago, as of writing.
-It will including long and desperately needed new lines that serve some of the city's most popular origins and destinations.
+A significant MRT expansion is long since under way.
+It will including long and desperately needed new lines that serve some of the city’s most popular origins and destinations.

 Along with Metro construction, it looks like new residential construction is encouraging density around points of good transit access.
 Manila doesn’t exactly have the transit-oriented development that you see elsewhere, but at least some major new residential towers are deliberately planned to coincide with easy transit access.